DariusRDev/ItemRumbleMelodyManiaMod/Readme.md

 - **Rocket (Bullet Bill)**: Automatically hits all notes for a short period of time.
 - **Mushroom**: Grants an instant 300 point bonus.
-- **Red Shell**: Deducts 100 points from the player with the highest score.
-- **Green Shell**: Deducts 50 points from a random player.
-- **Blue Shell**: Deducts 300 points from the player in first place.
 - **Banana**: Deducts 40 points from the player who collected the item.
 - **Star**: Plays the song at 1.3x speed for a short period of time.
 - **Golden Mushroom**: Grants a points multiplier for a short period of time.